Growth-Kinetics/diffmem_sample_memory/memories/contexts/dr_jekylls_residence.md

 ### ⚙️ **Operational Dynamics** [Strength: Medium]
 *   **Staff:** A "well-dressed, elderly servant" named Poole is the butler.
 Other staff include a housemaid, a cook, and a footman (Bradshaw).
 *   **Household Protocol Breakdown:** In the final week, the household protocol collapses.
 The staff, terrified by the events in the cabinet, abandon their duties and huddle together in the main hall "like a flock of sheep."
-*   **Segregation & Isolation:** The occupant of the cabinet becomes completely isolated, communicating only by throwing down notes demanding a specific drug.
-Meals are left outside the door to be "smuggled in."
+*   **Segregation & Isolation:** The occupant of the cabinet becomes completely isolated, communicating only by throwing down notes.
+These notes desperately demanded a specific chemical salt, as Jekyll had run out of his original supply.
+He later discovered that his first batch contained an unknown impurity which was the secret, active ingredient, and all new supplies were useless, trapping him as Hyde.
+Meals were left outside the door to be "smuggled in."
 *   **Poole's Suspicions:** Poole, after twenty years of service, becomes convinced his master has been "made away with" and that an imposter (whom he suspects is Hyde) is living in the cabinet.
 /END ⚙️ **Operational Dynamics**